qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

 .. - Single-axis scrolling as in pyqtplot
 .. - More advanced preset import/export; user can choose what they want to save/load
 .. - Fix circular linecuts
-.. - diagonal linecuts should be moveable easily.
-Can work out equation of line between the points obviously, so no reason can't click and drag it.